Learn to Sail with TRIYA

 What do you need?

-All participants must be able to swim 50m confidently, Enroll and pay the fees before the first day of the course.
-As well as completing the parental consent below.
+All participants must be able to swim 50m confidently, Enrolments must be made and fees paid before the first day of the course.

 Gear List